 The tremendous rise in popularity of social media has corresponded with an equally tremendous rise in UGC (User Generated Content) sites.
 It is a fair statement to say that much of the content found on UGC sites comes from social media sites.
 Much of that content is "stolen content" or content published without permission of the owner or creator.
 The rise in the number of online dating sites has also followed a similar trend

-So, we created the Survival Guide below.
-This information list gives you the right instructions on how to prevent compromising pictures or video of you or your child getting online.
+So, the Survival Guide was created below.
+This information list gives the best instructions on how to prevent compromising pictures or videos getting online.

-If you need assistance having unwanted content removed from the internet we can help, click here to Start Your Takedown
+Need assistance having unwanted content removed from the internet?
+DMCA.com can help, click here to Start Your Takedown

 The number one most vulnerable group on social media is young women, particularly teenage girls.

 Social Media Survival Tips for Children (Parents read here:)